 “The single biggest challenge we have is the talent crunch,” Imbardelli said in an interview in Singapore on Oct.
 19. The shortage is across the board, from front-office managers to top management, he said.

-Pan Pacific, Starwood Hotels & Resorts Worldwide Inc. (HOT) and Marriott International Inc. (MAR) are among chains building more hotels in Asia as travel to the region increases.
+Pan Pacific, Starwood Hotels & Resorts Worldwide Inc. (HOT:US) and Marriott International Inc. (MAR:US) are among chains building more hotels in Asia as travel to the region increases.
 More hotels and a lack of experienced workers for the industry is “a big squeeze on profitability,” said Robert Hecker, Singapore-based managing director of Horwath HTL Asia Pacific.

 Hotels in Asia will have to spend more money on marketing to attract new workers and take on the costs of training them, Hecker said.